 Small Group, Learning, and Leadership Opportunities

-• Bible Study - Weekly ecumenical student-led Christian Bible Study
+Bible Study - Weekly student-led Bible Study that follows the liturgical calendar, open to all students.

-• Agape Latte - Monthly talks with members of the Fisher community sharing their story at the intersection of faith and life
+Agape Latte - Monthly talks with members of the Fisher community sharing their story at the intersection of faith, life, and culture.

-• Men's and Women's Groups - Seasonal, student-led faith-sharing groups centered on a spiritual topic or theme
+Men's and Women's Groups - Seasonal, student-led faith-sharing groups centered on a spiritual topic, scripture, or theme.

-• Exploring Christianity and Sacraments - An experience for students seeking to become Catholic or receive Sacraments
+Exploring Catholicism and Sacramental Preparation - An experience for students seeking to become Catholic or receive Sacraments, and for interested students to learn more about Catholicism.

-• Peer Ministry Program - Application-based leadership experience for current students to serve as student-leaders
+Peer Ministry Program - Application-based leadership experience for current students to serve as student leaders, open to all faith traditions.

-• Liturgical Ministry - Serving the community through proclaiming readings, altar serving, and as ministers of communion
+Liturgical Ministry - Serving the Catholic community through proclaiming readings, altar serving, and as ministers of communion.

-• Interfaith Advisory Council - A body of students of varied faith traditions networking around religious diversity
+Interfaith Council - A body of students of varied faith traditions networking around religious diversity.

 Faith-Based Student Groups/Clubs